 You will meet with your academic advisor on the second day.
 You will receive your advising time during the programing on the first day.
 The academic divisions will not allow you to meet with an advisor or register for courses if you do not attend all of the programs and events during Summer Welcome, so you must be here for the full two days.

 Parking permit’s are now electronic, utilizing your license plate number.
 Please make sure you submitted your vehicle information via the link before parking.
 This link will be emailed to your student prior to your selected date.
 The Office of New Student Programs is not responsible for ticket violations.

 Check-in will be from 7:30am – 8:30am in Rollins in Hudson/Gillett Residence Halls on Rollins and Virginia Avenue.

 8. I have already sent in money for my guests, and now one or both of them can't attend.
 What do I do?

 If any of your registered guests change their schedule and can’t attend prior to 3 days before your session; you must log back into your reservation and make the changes.
 You will then submit a refund request to our office for all appropriate expenses.
 Reservation changes can not be made 3 days prior to your session online.

 Yes, we provide on-campus housing for the night before your Summer Welcome session for both students and parents.
 If you need such housing, please indicate this on your online Summer Welcome Reservation form.
 If you are traveling a long distance and need an extra night, you can pay $24 for each additional night’s stay.
 Parents and other guests will each pay $30 for each additional night’s stay.

-Most freshmen students attending the two-day session will complete Summer Welcome between 1 pm on Day Two.
+Most freshmen students attending the two-day session will complete Summer Welcome before 1 pm on Day Two.
 Transfers attending a one-day session will complete their activities by 4:30pm.